Heavy-tailed distributions of confirmed COVID-19 cases and deaths in spatiotemporal space: Conclusions

 \section{Conclusions}

-The distribution characteristics of the COVID-19 numbers suggest important intrinsic dynamics underlying a physical complex network in which human infectious virus spreads.
-To investigate the distribution law of the COVID-19 number in different stages of the pandemic course and in different geographic scales of the pandemic spreading, this paper systematically analyzes the time series data of the COVID-19 number in county, city, and state/province levels.
+The COVID-19 global pandemic has caused unprecedented damage to global public health, society safety, and the economy.
+Understanding the spread dynamics of this pandemic is a challenging task.
+The geographical distribution characteristics of the numbers of confirmed COVID-19 cases and deaths suggest important intrinsic dynamics underlying a physical complex network in which the human infectious virus spreads.
+To investigate the distributions in different stages of this pandemic and different geographical scales of the pandemic spread, at the county, city, and state/province levels, this paper systematically analyzes the time series data of the confirmed COVID-19 cases and deaths from the early stages of this pandemic to June 2022.